LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 ⇨ http server started on [::]:3004
 ```

-7. Go to https://verify.glif.io/ and log in with your github account.
+7. Go to https://verify.glif.io/ and log in with your GitHub account.
 Once logged in, request a verified data allowance to your address.
 An allowance of 32GiB should now be added to your wallet.

 ### Shuttle
 1. Now that we have an estuary node running, we will need to get a shuttle node running as well.
 The shuttle is used for interacting with IPFS and the Filecoin Network.
 We already built it with our previous `make all` cmd, therefore we can make the below call to initialize it.
 Don't forget to change the Bearer Token (auth token) to the token saved from your previous step.